Extreme operating excellence in life

 It was the first time in a few years, since the end of high school, that I found an outlet where I felt motivated to pursue extreme operating excellence.
 Through cycling and other extracurriculars, I realized it was the zen state that facilitated a mindset of chasing being the best in a craft, that I loved.
 And as a downstream effect, it drew on to how I subconsciously carried my life.

-For what it was worth, I got extremely lucky with an internship after my junior year of university, and while pursuing trying to be great there, I learned pretty much more than what school had tried to teach for 4 years.
+For what it was worth, I was lucky to intern with a great team after my junior year of university, and while pursuing excellence there, I learned more than what school had tried to teach for four years.

 A quote